tylerpeterson8791/semantic-html/README.md

 Working on the mini project with Alex was really helpful, he was a wealth of information even in the small time we spent together on that.

 Finally, Katy and Ben are doing a great job getting through the material and being available and patient.
 Well done so far!

+# All code and assets are available for review at https://github.com/tylerpeterson8791/semantic-html/tree/main